 Adds a set clause to the query.

-lets you updates a nodes labels and properties in one clause.
+set lets you updates a nodes labels and properties in one clause.
 Most of

-the time it will be easier to use one of the variants such as setLabels
+the time it will be easier to use one of the variants such as setLabels,

-setValues
+setValues or setVariables.

 This function accepts three different kind of properties, each of which is described in more detail in the variants.